deepakgowtham/Datascience_Basics/Datawarehouse/02_DW_Architectures.md

 - Fast query response time.
 - Less flexible than RDBMS
 - Can be used for Data Marts in some cases.

+# Operational Data store
+- Similar to Data warehouse contains data from multiple sources
+- but main difference is it focuses on the **current operational data and not history data.**
+- Tell me whats happening right now.
+- Eg. when a transaction occurs in POS system, the data is sent immediately to the ODS, instead of waiting for the next data warehouse refresh.
+- Used for making strategic or Operation data driven analytics or decision making.

+## Can we implemented in two styles.